 My goal with the ProfitSight software has always been very simple.

-I want to take all the guesswork out of stock picking.
+I want to take a lot of the guesswork out of stock picking.

-Instead, I want people to be able to go about their regular vslives and let the software do everything for you.
+Instead, I want you to be able to go about your life and let the software track your stocks and alert you when potential stock flips appear.

-All you have to do is wait until you get an alert telling you to buy….
-And then close it out when it’s time to sell.

 And that’s exactly what it does.

+First you put in the 5 stocks you want to track.

+Then you get an alert whenever a “W” or “M” appears in those stocks.
+When you get an alert, you check it out for yourself and decide if you want to make a trade.

+You should always make sure to do your own due diligence on any opportunity.
+This is not an active trading system.
+It is an educational tool that tracks these “W” and “M” patterns.

+How you trade those patterns is up to you.

+And, as I’ll share with you in a moment, I’ve set up video demonstrations showing you how to use the software as well as instructions on how to make trades.

 It’s the ultimate in simplicity.

+In fact, you don’t even have to pick 5 stocks if you don’t want to.

-I have my 5 favorite symbols programmed in for you… ready to go.
+New users get access to my own 5 favorite symbols, programmed in and ready to go the moment you start.

-ProfitSight is already set up to alert you as soon as any of these stocks are likely to “flip.”

-So when the software triggers, you’ll get an alert instantly with the instructions on exactly what to do to profit.
+So when the software triggers, you’ll get an alert instantly telling you a “W” or “M” pattern has appeared.

+And you just decide if the trade is right for you to take action.

 For example, I have a student named Fred who asked the ProfitSight software to track Tesla for him.

-On March 28, it told him that Tesla had just flipped and gave him the profit instructions.
+On March 28, it told him that Tesla had just flipped.

-He made the trade, had a nice dinner, and went to bed.
+He looked it over, made a trade, had a nice dinner and went to bed.

-The following morning, he woke up and ProfitSight told him it was time to sell.
+The following morning, he woke up and ProfitSight alerted him that the pattern had reversed.

-So he did.
+So he got out of the trade.

-And he cashed in a 71% win in 24 hours.
+And cashed in a 71% win in 24 hours.

-Once you sign up today, you too can track Tesla or any other symbols you like and ProfitSight will alert you immediately when it’s time to buy or sell.
+Once you sign up today, you, too, can track Tesla or any other symbols you like, and ProfitSight will alert you immediately when a “W” or “M” signals the stock is likely to flip.

 New ProfitSight users will get all 5 of my favorite symbols automatically programmed in.

-PLUS, as a bonus I’ll give you 5 more symbols of your own choice.
-So you can track all of them.
+PLUS, I’ll give you 5 more symbols of your own choice.
+So you can track all 10 of them.

 From there, your only job is watching out for the alerts.

-The software with track every symbol automatically whenever the markets are open.
+The software will track every symbol automatically whenever the markets are open.

 It’s very easy to use.